 This section addresses typical questions from new condominium owners, and provides some tips on maintaining your unit and its components.
+The information is by no means exhaustive.
 Should you have more detailed questions about any of the items listed, or questions about other aspects of your unit, please contact your Property Manager directly.